You can get an unlimited data plan from £15/month, allowing you to download as much as you like. Compare the UK’s best unlimited data SIM cards.

 (powered by Vodafone)

-Data roaming limit of 30GB per month in Europe.
-10GB per month roaming limit in India.
+Data roaming limit of 30GB per month in Europe and India.

 For more information, see our Lebara Mobile unlimited data review.